rskanchi/Vennify/README.md

 renv::restore()
 ```

-- Run the app:  In R, execute `shiny::runApp()` in the project folder.
-In RStudio, click the Run App button in the upper right of the editor.
+- Run the app:  In R or Rstudio console, execute `shiny::runApp()` in the project folder.
+In RStudio, you can open `app.R` and
+click the `Run App` button in the upper right of the editor.

 ### Input options